microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{fhirurl}}/AllergyIntolerance?_code=123456789&_include=AllergyIntolerance:patient
 ```

 Likewise but in the opposite direction, you can use `_revinclude` to retrieve Resources along with other Resources that refer to them.
-Below is an example where `Patient` Resource instances are retrieved along with `MedicationRequest` Resource instances (e.g., for an allergy medication) that reference the `Patient` instances.
+Below is an example where `Patient` instances are retrieved along with `MedicationRequest` instances that reference the `Patient` instances.
 The `Patient` search is limited to patients who live in the city specified in the `_address-city` parameter.

 ```azurecli
 GET {{fhirurl}}/Patient?_address-city='XXXXXXX'&_revinclude=MedicationRequest:patient:medication.code=1234567